Pre-explosion helium shell flash in type Ia supernovae: The rate of the rare LPT/VLTP SNIPs

 \section{The rate of the rare LPT/VLTP SNIPs}

 Equation (\ref{eq:t(remAGB)}) shows that if the merger remnant maintains enough envelope mass to experience a strong LTP/VLTP, then its envelope mass dictates that it stays an AGB star for $\Delta _{\rm mer-AGB} \approx 10^4 \yr$ after merger.
 In \cite{Soker2022Delay} I crudely estimated that about half of all SNe Ia are SNIPs that take place within a time scale of $t_{\rm SNIP} \approx 10^4 \yr$ after the end of the CEE of the WD and the AGB star.
 The equality $\Delta _{\rm mer-AGB} \approx t_{\rm SNIP}$ implies that about half the merger remnants that maintain a large enough envelope mass to experience a helium shell flash will explode while the merger remnants is still an AGB star.
-This holds whether the helium shell flash triggers (ignites) the core explosion or not.
-The ignition might result from a last helium shell flash during this final AGB phase that ignites the WD.
+This holds whether the helium shell flash ignites the { the carbon in the } core or not. { The carbon detonation explodes the star. } The ignition might result from a last helium shell flash during this final AGB phase that ignites the carbon.
 Else, the loss of angular momentum might lead to the core explosion (see section \ref{subsec:Triggering}).

 The outcome of an explosion of the core while there is a hydrogen-rich envelope of radius $\approx 100 R_\odot$ and a mass of $\approx 0.01 M_\odot$ is a peculiar SN Ia if the hydrogen is not detected.
-It is peculiar because the relatively massive envelope, which in turn might lead to an early flux excess much higher than in normal SNe Ia with early flux excess (section \ref{subsec:LightExcess}).
-If the hydrogen is detected, then it is a peculiar SN II.
-It is a peculiar SN II because of the extremely low hydrogen mass and the large $^{56}$Ni that the explosion yields relative to typical SNe II.
+It is peculiar because the relatively massive envelope, which in turn might lead to an early flux excess much higher than in normal SNe Ia with early flux excess (section \ref{subsec:LightExcess}). { If the hydrogen is detected, then it might at first be classified as a peculiar SN II.
+However, later analysis of the light curve will reveal extremely low hydrogen mass alongside a $^{56}$Ni mass that is much larger than what typical SNe II have.
+This will point to a hydrogen-polluted peculiar SN Ia. }

-Because I am not aware of such peculiar SNe Ia and SN II, I conclude that the number of cases, $N_{\rm TP,SN}$, where the WD-core merger remnant maintains a large enough envelope to stay an AGB and experience a helium shell flash on the AGB or experience a LTP/VLTP are very rare, at most few per cents of the number of all SNe Ia, $N_{\rm Is}$.
+Because I am not aware of such peculiar SNe Ia and SN II, I conclude that the number of cases, $N_{\rm TP,SN}$, where the WD-core merger remnant maintains a large enough envelope to stay an AGB and experience a helium shell flash on the AGB (thermal pulse) or experience a LTP/VLTP are very rare, at most few per cents of the number of all SNe Ia, $N_{\rm Is}$.
 Namely,

 If and when such peculiar SNe are identified, we might be able to better constrain this fraction.

 I emphasise again that the mass limit for LTP/VLTP of the massive merger remnant might be much smaller than what condition 1 (equation \ref{eq:MinimumHelium}) gives.
 In that case the merger remnant stays a short time on the AGB, and even if explosion does take place during the AGB phase the effect of the very low mass envelope is small.
 Therefore, weak LTP/VLTP, those that result from a very low helium mass of $\Delta M_{\rm He,TP} \ll 10^{-2} M_\odot$, might be more common.
 This should be explored in future studies.